JianduojieDan/AI_final_project/README.md

 >     ```

 4.  **Feature Engineering:** The professor's final suggestion was implemented in `Group_attributes_to_finalize_data.py`.
 Instead of using all 136 raw features, this script engineers 15 *meaningful* features like `pop_density`, `core_consumer`, and `competitor_density`.
 This was the most important step for model performance.
+> * **136 columns of raw data already has been grouped to 15 features, if you want to see the origional data, please check push history**
+> * **From Iteration 1 to Iteration 5, i am using 136 columns of feature, but after iteration 5, i switched to grouped features.**
 The result of this entire process is the `FINAL_TRAINING_DATASET.csv`.

 ## 3. Project Roadmap & Model Iteration